 Buying RTA (ready-to-assemble) cabinets for your kitchen or bathroom makes perfect sense as a cost-saving measure.
 When an RTA dealer or manufacturer sends you cabinets flat-packed in pieces, you don't pay for the company's labor to do the relatively easy work of assembling the cabinets.
-And because the flat-packed cabinets take up less volume than assembled cabinets, you also save money on the shipping.
+Because the flat-packed cabinets take up less volume than assembled cabinets, you also save money on the shipping.
 Provided you are up to the task of assembly—and it isn't a hard job—you can easily save 30 percent or more on the cost of cabinets.

-While RTA cabinets are available at some bricks-and-mortar retailers, such as Lowe's, Home Depot, and IKEA, the greatest cost savings come from online retailers, who can use their low overhead costs to pass along savings for you.
+While RTA cabinets are available at some brick-and-mortar retailers, such as Lowe's, Home Depot, and IKEA, the greatest cost savings come from online retailers, who can use their low overhead costs to pass along savings for you.
 The RTA cabinet business is a highly competitive market, with the potential for great savings for consumers.
 If you play the game right, you, too, can benefit.
 Here are some things to know about the business.

 Different Dealers May Sell the Same Products